McCook Lake

 The 2011 Missouri River Flood affected McCook Lake, with record-level flooding on the river increasing the lake's depth more than five feet over its normal level.
 Lake managers reversed the pipeline flow to pump water back into the Missouri in order to prevent flooding of nearby homes and damage to city sewers.
 A no-wake zone was also implemented to prevent shoreline erosion.
 McCook Lake's pumps were damaged in the flood, but pumping was back in service by 2012.
 All three pumps were functioning again by April 2014.

+McCook Lake experienced severe flooding in June 2024 after three days of historically heavy rains fell north of the area.
+Upstream communities North Sioux City and Dakota Dunes, acting on established flood abatement plans, built temporary levies designed to divert Missouri River floodwaters to McCook.
+Expensive lakeshore homes fell into the floodwaters and washouts created 100-foot drop-offs.
+A state department of natural resources geologist said that McCook would have flooded under the circumstances regardless of whether upstream levies were used.
+McCook flood response became an issue in 2024 when South Dakota governor Kristi Noem was nominated to head the future Trump Administration Federal Emergency Management Authority.
+Critics noted the governor did not activate the South Dakota National Guard to help McCook victims, and waited a month to request a federal disaster declaration, but spent millions to send the Guard to the Mexican border.

 The primary fish species found in the lake are white crappie, black crappie, largemouth bass, channel catfish, and walleye.
-Other game there include white bass, bluegill, gizzard shad, shortnose gar, bigmouth buffalo, freshwater drum, smallmouth buffalo, common carp, Shorthead Redhorse, and northern pike.
+Other game there includes white bass, bluegill, gizzard shad, shortnose gar, bigmouth buffalo, freshwater drum, smallmouth buffalo, common carp, Shorthead Redhorse, and northern pike.
 Channel catfish, white crappie, walleye, and saugeye were stocked into the lake in the 1990s and 2000.

 Plant life common in the lake includes cattails, bulrush, pondweed, and brittle naiad.